About Balloon Events

 Sunday Evening - Fun Flight, Tethers and Fireworks

-During Sunday afternoon balloon pilots are assigned to statis displays or are given the opportunity to fly.
-One half of our 60 ballons are asked to stay at the jubilee field for the glow and one-half is allowed to fly (this is usually a switch from those asked the day-before).
+During Sunday afternoon one half of our 60 balloons are asked to stay at the jubilee field for the tethers / static displays and one-half is allowed to fly (this is usually a switch from those asked the day-before).

 Once twilight begins the balloons will discontinue in prepration for the evening musical acts and the fireworks show.

 Events are early and late in the day.
 The best time to arrive at the field is before 6:00am for morning and 5:00pm for evening.

 The Alabama Jubilee is one of the few balloon events that allows the public to walk on the field.